Maxim-Karpov/Find_and_translate_longest_ORF/README.md

 # Overview
-Finds the longest ORF of each sequence in a FASTA files and outputs the translated ORF sequence based on the standards codon table.
+Finds the longest ORF of each sequence in a FASTA files and outputs the translated ORF sequence based on the standard codon table.

 ## Manual
 ```